Download Hi-Res Photo (right-click and "save as")

 BA, Brown University, 1986, magna cum laude, Religious Studies

-An energetic scholar, Dr. Rigby is the author of more than thirty articles and book chapters.
-She is the author of The Promotion of Social Righteousness (Witherspoon Press, 2010) and she is currently completing a book titled Shaping our Faith: A Christian Feminist Theology (Baker Academic, forthcoming).
-She is the co-editor (with Beverly Gaventa) of Blessed One: Protestant Perspectives on Mary (Westminster John Knox Press, 2002) and editor of Power, Powerlessness, and the Divine: New Inquiries in Bible and Theology (Scholars Press, 1997).
-Dr. Rigby is also working on two additional projects, one focused on the doctrines of “sin and salvation” and the other on developing a systematic theology especially for pastors.
+An energetic scholar, Dr. Rigby's latest book is Holding Faith: A Practical Introduction to Christian Faith (Abingdon Press, 2018).
+She is also the author of The Promotion of Social Righteousness (Witherspoon Press, 2010) and is co-editor (with Beverly Gaventa) of Blessed One: Protestant Perspectives on Mary (Westminster John Knox Press, 2002) and editor of Power, Powerlessness, and the Divine: New Inquiries in Bible and Theology (Duke University Press, 1997).
+She is currently completing a book on Christian feminist theology for Baker Academic Press and a book on "grace and play">

 In 1998 Professor Rigby received the PhD in systematic theology from Princeton Theological Seminary where she was awarded a doctoral fellowship and the Wildrich Award for Excellence in Homiletics.
-She earned her MDiv from Princeton Theological Seminary in 1989, and her AB, magna cum laude, from Brown University in 1986, where she was received into Phi Beta Kappa.
-Prior to her appointment to the Austin Seminary faculty in 1995, she was co-instructor and visiting lecturer at Princeton Seminary, Princeton University, and New Brunswick Seminary.
-She served on the ministerial staff of the Community Presbyterian Church of Edison, New Jersey, and the Lawrence Road Presbyterian Church of Lawrenceville, New Jersey; she spent a year as Pastor of Special Ministries with the United Church of Christ in the Philippines in Cagayan d’Oro City, Mindanao.
+Prior to her appointment at Austin Seminary she served several churches, lectured at New Brunswick and Princeton Seminaries, and spent a year as Pastor of Special Ministries with the United Church of Christ in the Philippines in Cagayan d’Oro City, Mindanao.
 In 2010 Dr. Rigby became the first faculty member elected to Austin Seminary's Board of Trustees.